gbaychev/NClass/README.md

   - Undo/Redo
   - Many more to come.
 If you have an idea, don't hesitate to open an issue

+## Slack :talk:

+If you have a discussion or talk about NClass, you can do it now on Slack too.
+Drop an email to nclass dot editor at gmail dot com with subject NClass to get an invite.

+Please bear in mind that currently the response times on Slack are slow.

 License
 ----